centrica-engineering/nucleus-docs/docs/principles/accessibility.md

 ## Perceivable

-* Users must be able to perceive that information is available
+* Users must be able to perceive that information is available.
-* Information becomes invisible if it can't be perceived with any available senses
+* Information becomes invisible if it can't be perceived with any available senses.

 ## Operable

-* Users must be able to operate the interface
+* Users must be able to operate the interface.
-* An action becomes unattainable if it relies on an interaction that a user cannot perform
+* An action becomes unattainable if it relies on an interaction that a user cannot perform.

 ## Understandable

-* Users must be able to understand both the information and interface provided
+* Users must be able to understand both the information and interface provided.
-* A piece of content or operation becomes a burden if it goes beyond a users understanding
+* A piece of content or operation becomes a burden if it goes beyond a users understanding.

 ## Robust

-* Users relying on user agents, including assistive technologies, must be served with compatible content
+* Users relying on user agents, including assistive technologies, must be served with compatible content.
-* A piece of content or operation needs to be compatible with evolving user agents, including assistive technologies, browsers, and other applications involved in rendering content
+* A piece of content or operation needs to be compatible with evolving user agents, including assistive technologies, browsers, and other applications involved in rendering content.

 ## Conformance with the principles